bralles/TPA_RE_Analysis/README.md

 4 - Open this file
 5 - Remove all these instructions and type: DONE! - Brooke ;)
 6 - save file
-7 - Go to Terminal > New Terminal
+7 - Go to Terminal > New Terminal.
+Click + to create a new bash terminal or powershell.
+8 - Then type: